 This operation works only if machine-learning is properly installed and enabled.
 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting include-in-reporting to true.
-This operation is retryable.

 stop-ml-datafeed

 With the operation stop-ml-datafeed you can execute the stop datafeed API.